-Simultaneously with the execution of the Business Combination Agreement, B. Luke Weil and certain other Andina shareholders (collectively with B. Luke Weil, the "Insiders"), who received any of the 2,700,000 Andina Ordinary Shares issued to B. Luke Weil as "Insider Shares" prior to Andina's initial public offering (the "Insider Shares") each entered into a letter agreement with Andina and the Seller (the "Insider Forfeiture Agreement"), pursuant to which such Insider agreed to cancel, effective as of the Closing, (a) a number of Insider Shares qual to (i) fifty percent (50%) of the Insider Shares held by such Insider as of the date of the Business Combination Agreement, minus (ii) the number of Insider Shares, if any, approved by the Seller in writing for transfer and actually transferred by such Insider to other persons or entities in support of the Transactions, and (b) a number of the warrants and Rights") to (i) fifty percent (50%) of the Private Warrants and Rights held by such Insider as of the date of the Business Combination Agreement, collectively, the "Private Warrants and Rights") to (i) fifty percent (50%) of the Private Warrants and Rights held by such Insider as of the date of the Business of the date of the Business of the date of the Business are consistent of the Transactions, and (b) a number of the warrants and Rights purchased by such Insider in the private placement conducted by Andina in connection with its initial public offering equal (collectively, the "Private Warrants and Rights,") to (i) fifty percent (50%) of the Private Warrants and Rights held by such Insider as of the date of the Business Combination Agreement, minus (ii) the number of Private Warrants and Rights, if any, approved by the Seller in writing for transfer and actually transferred by such Insider to other persons or entities in support of the Transactions.
+Simultaneously with the execution of the Business Combination Agreement, B. Luke Weil and certain other Andina shareholders (collectively with B. Luke Weil, the "Insiders"), who received any of the 2,700,000 Andina Ordinary Shares issued to B. Luke Weil as "Insider Shares" prior to Andina's initial public offering (the "Insider Shares") each entered into a letter agreement with Andina and the Seller (the "Insider Forfeiture Agreement"), pursuant to which such Insider agreed to cancel, effective as of the Closing, (a) a number of Insider Shares equal to (i) fifty percent (50%) of the Insider Shares held by such Insider as of the date of the Business Combination Agreement, minus (ii) the number of Insider Shares, if any, approved by the Seller in writing for transfer and actually transferred by such Insider to other persons or entities in support of the Transactions, and (b) a number of the warrants and rights purchased by such Insider in the private placement conducted by Andina in connection with its initial public offering equal (collectively, the "Private Warrants and Rights") to (i) fifty percent (50%) of the Private Warrants and Rights held by such Insider as of the date of the Business Combination Agreement, minus (ii) the number of Private Warrants and Rights, if any, approved by the Seller in writing for transfer and actually transferred by such Insider to other persons or entities in support of the Transactions.
 Each Insider also agreed to enter into the Share Escrow Amendment, as described below.